I Still Love H.E.R. - How Teriyaki Boyz and Kanye West Bridged Cultures

 Japanese hip-hop has always danced to its own beat, from the early days of the scene taking shape since the early 80s thanks to names like Hiroshi Fujiwara and East End x Yuri.
 As hip-hop entered the 2000s the Teriyaki Boyz.

 Formed in 2005, this supergroup—with members Ilmari, Ryo-Z, Verbal, and Wise propelled Japan’s hip-hop explosion.
 Although many first heard the name Teriyaki Boyz through their iconic track Tokyo Drift—forever linked to The Fast and the Furious: Tokyo Drift—their journey stretches far beyond a single hit.
-Their debut album, Beef or Chicken saw songs produced by with titans like Daft Punk, DJ Shadow, and Mark Ronson, and planted the group firmly on the international stage.
+Their debut album, Beef or Chicken saw songs produced by titans like Daft Punk, DJ Shadow, and Mark Ronson, and planted the group firmly on the international stage.

 Kanye West x Teriyaki Boyz